Steph Cooke

 Stephanie Anne Cooke is an Australian politician.
-Cooke has served as the Minister for Emergency Services and Resilience in the Perrottet ministry since December 2021.
+Cooke served as the Minister for Emergency Services and Resilience in the Perrottet ministry from December 2021 to March 2023.
 During the New South Wales floods in February to March 2022, Cooke was additionally appointed Minister for Flood Recovery to oversee the flood recovery.
 She has been a Nationals member of the New South Wales Legislative Assembly since 14 October 2017, representing Cootamundra since a by-election held to replace Katrina Hodgkinson.

 Cooke was a florist before entering politics and ran a business, Native Botanical, with outlets in Cootamundra, Temora and Young.
-In 2017 her business was recognised as NSW Florist of the Year.
+In 2017, her business was recognised as NSW Florist of the Year.